The Morton Arboretum is a world-renowned leader in tree science and education, working to save and plant trees.

 - Visitor Stations: The Big Rock and Schulenberg Prairie visitor stations offer shelter and washroom facilities as well as interpretation and orientation for adjacent trails and landscapes.

-- Annual attractions: Visitors come to the Arboretum to experience the spring flowers including Daffodil Glade, the changing of the leaves in autumn, snowshoe or cross-country skiing on snowy days, as well as special events including Arbor Day, concerts by the Chicago Symphony Orchestra, Theatre-Hikes, art shows, Fall Color Festival, Holiday Celebration and Husky Heroes.
+- Annual attractions: Visitors come to the Arboretum to experience the spring flowers including Daffodil Glade, the changing of the leaves in autumn, snowshoe or cross-country skiing on snowy days, as well as special events including Arbor Day, art shows, Fall Color Festival, Holiday Celebration and Husky Heroes.

 - Facilities Rental: Facilities in Visitor Center and Thornhill Education Center available to rent by calling 630-725-2190.
 For Children’s Garden reservations, call 630-725-2038.

 - Visitor Center: 9 a.m. to 4 p.m.
 Jan.-Feb.; 9 a.m. to 5 p.m.
 Mar.-Apr. and Nov.-Dec.; 9 a.m. to 6 p.m.
 May-Oct.

 - Children’s Garden: 9:30 a.m. to 5 p.m., open until 6 p.m. on Thursdays (March-October) and 9:30 a.m. to 4 p.m.
 (November-February)